Chapter 33 : Those Who Defied the Dark Lord

 “And you knew all along?”
 I asked, disgusted.
 “You knew they were going to bring Voldemort in?”

 We heard a shout and turned to see one of the Death Eaters on the floor with his arms bound behind his back.
-“Nice one, Sturgis,” said Dorcas.
+“Good one, Sturgis,” said Dorcas.
 “Keep him there while I get this one.”
 She tried to tie up another one, the one I thought was Lucius, but he spun and Disapparated before she could finish.
 The ropes cascaded from her wand out onto the floor where Lucius had vanished.

 The Death Eaters were giving up!
 Charlotte and I ran back in to help.
 “Where did you leave Lester?”
 I asked Charlotte.
 “We should get him tied up as well so he can’t escape back to Voldemort.”